vmware-archive/vmware-vcenter/README.md

 ####  Summary of Parameters.

-  name: (Required) This parameter defines the port group to be created or already to be created.
+  name: (Required) This parameter defines the name or IP address of the host to which portgroup needs to be added.
+It also defines the name of the portgroup to be created.
+If this parameter is not provided explicitly in the manifest file, then the title of the type 'esx_portgroup' is used.
+		example: 172.16.100.56:portgroup1

   ensure: (Required) This parameter is required to call the Create or Destroy method.
         Valid values: Present/Absent
         If the value of ensure parameter is set to present, the RA calls the Create method.
         If the value of ensure parameter is set to absent, the RA calls the Destroy method.
         Default value: Present

+  portgrp: (Required) This parameter defines the port group to be created or already to be created.

   host: (Required) This parameter defines the Name/IPAddress of the host.